zkoss/zk-mvvm-book/syntax/toservercommand.md

 **Target:** class

-**Purpose:** Specify the client binder commands that we will use to notify the server.
+**Purpose:** Specify the client binder commands that will be used to notify the server.
 Only the commands placed inside this annotation will be sent to the server.

-**Note:** if the value of the annotation contains a value __"*"__ that means all of the commands are accepted for notifying the server.
+**Note:** If the value of the annotation contains a value __"*"__ that means all of the commands are accepted for notifying the server.
 Example
 =======